OfficeDev/open-xml-docs/docs/general/features.md

 > Note: There may be times when the part root is changed but an event is not fired.
 Not all areas have been identified where it would make sense to raise an event.
 Please file an issue if you find one.

-## DocumentFormat.OpenXml.Features Features

-This library contains additional (non-core) features that build on top of built-in features and functionality.

 ### IRandomNumberGeneratorFeature

 This feature allows for a shared service to generate random numbers and fill an array.

 ### IParagraphIdGeneratorFeature